 - (1) to dismiss;

 - (2) for judgment on the pleadings;

 - (3) for summary judgment, including motions for partial summary judgment;

 - (4) for judgment as a matter of law;

 - (5) for new trial;

 - (6) issuance of letters rogatory;

 - (7) objections to report and recommendations of magistrate judges or special masters;

 - (8) for reconsideration;

 - (9) for sanctions under Fed.
 R. Civ.
 P. 11, provided the requirements of Fed.
 R. Civ.
 P. 11(c)(2) have been met;

-- (10) for writs of garnishment, and
+- (10) for writs of garnishment;

+- (11) any enforcement remedy provided for by the Federal Debt Collection Procedure Act, 28 U.S.C. § 3101, et seq.; and

-- (11) any motion that is joined by, agreed to, or unopposed by, all the parties.
+- (12) any motion that is joined by, agreed to, or unopposed by, all the parties.

 - (j) Re-urged Motions in Transferred/Removed Cases.
 Except in prisoner cases, any motions pending in another federal or state court made by any party will be considered moot at the time of transfer or removal unless they are re-urged in this court.
 See Local Rule CV-81(d). - (k) Motions for Leave to File.
 Motions for leave to file a document should be filed separately and immediately before the document for which leave is sought.
 If the motion for leave to file is granted, the document will be deemed to have been filed as of the original date of its filing.
 If the motion is denied, the document will be struck or, in the case of motions to file a document exceeding page limitations, the excess pages and attachments cited only therein will not be considered by the court.
-The time for filing any responsive documents will run from the date of the order on the motion for leave. - (l) Emergency Motions.
+The time for filing any responsive documents will run from the date of the order on the motion for leave. - (1) Emergency Motions.
 Emergency motions are only those necessary to avoid imminent, irreparable harm such that a motion pursuant to LOCAL RULE CV-7(e) to shorten the period for a response is inadequate.
 Counsel filing an emergency motion should ensure that: (1) the caption of the motion begins with the word "emergency;" (2) the motion is electronically filed using the CM/ECF drop down menu option entitled "emergency;" (3) the motion clearly states the alleged imminent, irreparable harm and the circumstances making proceeding under LOCAL RULE CV-7(e) inadequate; and (4) the chambers of the presiding judge is notified, either by telephone, e-mail, or fax, that an emergency motion has been filed. - (m) Motions in Limine.
 Motions in limine should be contained within a single document subject to the page limitations of Local Rule CV-7(a)(2) for non-dispositive motions.